 Both New Jersey and Pennsylvania realized an online casino revenue surge after COVID-19 considerations shuttered land-based casinos across the country in March.
 Retail casinos in both states resumed business at limited capacity by summertime, but that didn’t slow the mobile sports betting boom in either state.

 December marked periods of record-high monthly online casino revenues in both states.
-New Hersey nearly hit the $100 million monthly revenue mark in the final month of 2020, while Pennsylvania eclipsed the $70 million threshold for the first time.
+New Jersey nearly hit the $100 million monthly revenue mark in the final month of 2020, while Pennsylvania eclipsed the $70 million threshold for the first time.

 West Virginia also ended the year with the best month yet in the short history of the state’s mobile casino industry.
 With Michigan and possibly other states launching online casinos next year, 2021 projects as an even bigger year than 2020 for the US legal online casino industry.